lab11/eagle/doc/BOM.md

 order.

-_Tip:_ If you don't want the renumber script to touch a certain part, give it apart number in the thousands (i.e. D1000 and R1000) and the renumber script will ignore those parts.
+_Tip:_ If you don't want the renumber script to touch a certain part, give it a part number in the thousands (i.e. D1000 and R1000) and the renumber script will ignore those parts.